Florida man tried to bring gun, extra ammo into Disney, deputies say

 After security told him they would still need to search his bag, he allegedly told them, “Oh there’s something else in here besides a knife that I want to put back in my car,” and tried to walk away.

-The documents states a Disney cast member stopped him and took him to an Orange County deputy.
+The document states a Disney cast member stopped him and took him to an Orange County deputy.
 The guns and ammo were found in Lopez’s backpack.

 Deputies said Lopez told them the gun didn’t have a serial number because he didn’t submit the paperwork to get one assigned yet.
 Deputies also could not find a valid conceal firearm license in any databases, though Lopez claimed he had one.